 - the animal

 - the kind of shelter it uses

 - the food it eats

 - what kind of space it uses as a habitat

 - the animal's source of water

 - 2. A diorama in a standard-size shoebox, illustrating your animal and its habitat.
 Your diorama should illustrate the same facts about your animal listed in #1 above.
 You must cover the front of the diorama with clear plastic.

-NOTE: If you are unable to pick your project up on Project Release Day, the Monday following the close of the fair, please make arrangements to have it picked up.
+- NOTE: If you are unable to pick your project up on Project Release Day, please make arrangements to have it picked up.
 All projects must be removed from the exhibit building on that day.
 There is no available storage space for unclaimed projects.